lbryio/lbry.com/content/faq/identity-requirements.md

 Otherwise, you are welcome to use the LBRY browser without providing any personal information.
 We just can't give you any rewards.

-Note that without some credits, you will be unable to publish or access paid content.
+Note that without some Credits, you will be unable to publish or access paid content.

-However, you can get credits in lots of other ways.
+However, you can get Credits in lots of other ways.
 See [this article on purchasing and earning credits](/faq/earn-credits).